• Skip to primary navigation

 It usually consists of melted cheeses like Gruyère or Emmental, plus white wine or beer.

-Garlic or nutmeg can enhance the aroma and flavor.
+Garlic or nutmeg can improve the aroma and flavor.

 Chocolate fondue is another variation.